 7.4 SCORP (Massachusetts Statewide Comprehensive Outdoor Recreation Plan)

 The town falls within the Metropolitan Boston sub region of the SCORP.
 The state-wide regional needs survey identified a number of deficiencies in Metropolitan Boston.
 Although there were not large deficiencies, the report noted the need for tennis, basketball, walking, road biking, swimming and playgrounds in the Boston sub region.
 If you compare the sub region needs with top ten community needs there are some similarities.
 The town’s top ten needs are as follows: 1.
 Children’s play areas, 2.
 Local neighborhood parks, 3.
 Recreation center, 4.
 Community gardens, 5.
 Picnic, 6.
 Hiking trails, 7.
 Biking trials, 8.
-Conservation areas, 9 Tennis courts, and 10.
-Little League fields.
+Conservation areas, 9 Tennis courts, and 10, Little League fields.
 Compared to the sub region, the town’s need match with regional needs.
 The town has a swimming pool at the high school with outdoor swimming allowed on Ponkapoag Pond at the Blue Hills Reservation at the Appalachian Mountain Club campsite.
 The town approved at the special town meeting to create 6 new playgrounds across town again which is a regional and local need.
 The town has an extensive sidewalk network for walking and streets that can accommodate bikes which meets a regional and local need.
 However, stripping bike lanes with proper signage would improve awareness and access for biking.
 Many sidewalks need improvement and improved to make handicapped accessible.
 Overall, local needs and regional needs match up whereby meeting local needs will address regional needs.

 Of the 6 major issues identified in the SCORP, resource protection, stewardship, restoration and enhancement, education and information, partnerships, funding, access, maintenance these issues are shared locally.
 However, a more pressing need locally is better access for people who live in town where English is there second language because this is one of the town’s environmental justice issues.
 Second, funding is a second issue that the town has experienced more so than surrounding communities.
 In 2008, the approved a 6 million dollar override which ranks among the highest in the state.
 Unfortunately, the global recession has stalled new growth and significant cuts in local aid has significantly hurt the town’s ability to crawl out of the financial strain that the override was suppose to help.
 As a result, resources to maintain open space and recreation areas has suffered so create partnerships and finding ways to maintain these resources will be a major focus.
 The town will be exploring creative ways to acquire and maintain open space and recreation resources and will look at surrounding communities and regional ways to address this need.